nginxo/nginxo/README.md

 👋 Hi, I’m @nginxo (irl Giorgio)

-👀 I’m interested in creating websites and applications

 👍 I'm good at creating designs or mockups in Figma

-🌱 I’m currently learning HTML and CSS
+🌱 I’m currently learning React

 💞️ I’m looking to collaborate on competitions, and with companies